Norton 360 Antivirus Review 2023: Does It Protect Your Computer?

 Norton promises all-in-one digital protection across multiple security levels in a single user-friendly package.
 Below, we'll check whether the American program lives up to its marketing.

-What is Norton 360?
+What Is Norton 360?

 Sleek, intuitive application

-Includes a useful password manager and VPN
+Useful password manager and VPN

-Missing several basic functions, particularly on MacOS
+Missing several basic features, particularly on macOS

 Installation & Usage